questionlp/framework-laptop-16/README.md

 See [Installing OpenH264 and Mesa from RPM Fusion](./installing-openh264-and-mesa-from-rpmfusion.md)

-## QMK/VIA Keyboard: Left CTRL and Fn Swap
+## QMK/VIA Keyboard: Left CTRL and Fn Swap and Right CTRL and ALT Swap

-In order to swap the left `CTRL` and `Fn` keys using Framework's version of [VIA](https://keyboard.frame.work/), a `udev` rule needs to be added in order for the application to access and modify the QMK firmware.
+In order to swap the left `CTRL` and `Fn` keys (and, optionally, swapping the right `CTRL` and `ALT` keys) using Framework's version of [VIA](https://keyboard.frame.work/), a `udev` rule needs to be added in order for the application to access and modify the QMK firmware.

 Copy the `50-qmk.rules` file under `etc/udev/rules.d` to `/etc/udev/rules.d` and run the following commands: